 Video Interpretation: Video artist Nancy Bogen, Die Blue Konditorei

 (follows Schubert’s Litanei and Rilke’s poem Das Dorf at 6:20)

 Hosech Al P’ney HaTehom (Darkness Upon the Face of the Deep) is about a world being born: out of the subterranean darkness, sonic lightning; out of chaos, life.
 It is also about a new world of sound being born; not the music of traditional instruments or representations of them, but a music constructed from fundamental building blocks of sound.
 Here, music becomes architecture.
 Music also becomes unfamiliar; timbres shiver and break apart, zoom, coalesce, become animate.
 Boundaries disappear, space seems elastic.
 This piece does not use any “real-world” sounds.
-Rather, it uses constructed sound to lure us into a new musical realm.
+Rather, it uses digitally-constructed sound to lure us into a new musical realm.
 There are three sections.
 In the first, the sounds of the void reach up to become pitch.
 In the second, sonic lightning sets off a wild storm, with volcanic action spawning the animate.
 In the third, the primordial quality of the first is recaptured, though there are remnants of the second.
-Hosech Al P’ney HaTehom (previously called Tenebrae Super Faciem Abyssi) was composed at Stanford University’s CCRMA while the composer was a guest composer during 1989-90.
-It was the last piece composed for the ‘Sambox.’
-It has been performed in multiple venues, including a 70th-anniversary program in the Rotunda of the National Gallery West Wing in Washington D.C.
+Hosech Al P’ney HaTehom was composed at Stanford University’s CCRMA while the composer was a guest composer during 1989-90.
+It was the last piece composed using the digital synthesizer with the nickname ‘Sambox.’
+It has been performed in multiple venues, including the 70th-anniversary program in the Rotunda of the National Gallery West Wing in Washington D.C.